nilsmango/project7III/content/tap/manual/_index.md

 - Long press on a note to also enter Selection Mode (or if already in Selection Mode, this will add/remove the note from the selection).
 - Change the drums page or octave using the Side Panel, or the up/down buttons in the Footer Bar - available in landscape mode or when **Performance Features** are enabled (see [Footer Bar](#3-2-2-footer-bar) button 2).
 - To select a drum pad, long press on an empty step in the Step Sequencer.
+- Pinch in the sequencer to change the grid size.
+Pinch open for a finer grid, down to 1/32.
+Pinch closed for a wider overview, up to whole-note pages.
+The same gesture works while editing automation.
+- You can page further than the current clip length.
+This lets you move into empty space beyond the clip end, add notes or edit longer automation, and then extend the musical idea instead of being trapped at the old end marker.

 Let's dive into the Tap Step Sequencer in detail:
 {{ image_sets(path="content/tap/manual/Step_Sequencer.jpg", format="auto", op="fit_width", quality=75, alt="Tap Step Sequencer", caption='The Step Sequencer.') }}